mmalgeri/mariadb-aws-cloudformation-templates/README.md

 2. Set AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, AWS_SESSION_TOKEN in your environment that issues aws cli commands.
 On MacOs these can be set in your .bash_profile file.
 In Windows, they are likely set as Environment variables, but not confirmed in this project yet.
 3. Can also set AWS_DEFAULT_REGION
 4. Create a public/private keypair to associate to your the security groups.
 Goes in ~/.ssh directory on MacOs
-5. Search for YOUR_TOKEN, and input YOUR_TOKEN.
+5. Change YOUR_TOKEN in the Parameters section.
 Also put correct version if not "10.6"

       e.g       ./mariadb_es_repo_setup --token="YOUR_TOKEN" --apply --mariadb-server-version="10.6"